- Sweet Bell Peppers | Variety Comparison Chart (PDF)

 CULTURE: Peppers thrive in well-drained, fertile soils with a pH of 6.5.
 Abundant phosphorus and calcium is needed for the best results.

 GROWING SEEDLINGS: Sow seed in 20-row or shallow flats, 4 seeds/in., 1/4" deep, in late March or about 8 weeks prior to transplanting.
 If possible, maintain soil temperatures 80-90°F (27-32°C).
 Pepper seeds germinate very slowly in cooler soil.
 When the first true leaves appear transplant seedlings into 2" cell-type containers or 4" pots.
 Grow plants at approx. 70°F (21°C) day and 60°F (16°C) nights.

 COLD TREATMENT: Exposing the seedlings to controlled cold treatments can increase the number of flowers and fruits.
 When the third true leaf appears, grow the plants at a minimum night temperature of 53-55°F (12-13°C) for 4 weeks.
 The plants should receive full sunlight.
 After 4 weeks adjust temperature to 70°F (21°C) day and night.
 If this technique is used, peppers should be seeded 1-2 weeks earlier than usual.

 TRANSPLANTING: Transplant out after frost when the soil is warm and weather is settled.
 Ideal seedlings have buds, but no open flowers.
 Set plants 12-18" apart in rows 24-36" apart, or 2 rows on poly/paper mulch, 18" between plants.
 Water-in transplants using a high phosphorus solution.

-ROW COVERS: Cold weather is buffered and earliness increased by using plastic mulch, especially in combination with lightweight fabric row cover supported by wire hoops.
+ROW COVERS: Cold weather is buffered and earliness increased by using plastic mulch, especially in combination with lightweight fabric row covers supported by wire hoops.
 Remove row covers in sunny weather above 85°F (29°C) to prevent blossom drop and heat damage.

 INSECT PESTS: Control climbing cutworms with Bacillus thuringiensis, or with paper cylinder collars.
 Control tarnished plant bugs, aphids, and flea beetles with pyrethrin.